XOW Logo

 Dan Dennis; Tick; Inspector Teague; The Fiend (villain)

 The Fiend, previously captured and now in an asylum cell, still holds the secret of his musical organ of destruction.
 Dennis strikes a deal with the Fiend, exchanging the plans for leniency, but while police escort the Fiend to his hide-out other criminals intercept them and capture the Fiend themselves.
-The get the plans but are paralyzed when the Fiend demonstrates the organ for them.
+They get the plans but are paralyzed when the Fiend demonstrates the organ for them.
 Just then, Dennis arrives, distracts the Fiend with ventriloquism, and uses the organ against its creator.
 Inspector Teague arrives to find Dennis waiting for him with the paralyzed criminals.

 Reprinting